s-fletcher/carly-blog/src/blog-posts/2020-Top-Songs-of-the-Year.md

 8. Alaska by Maggie Rogers

 I had first heard someone sing this song on The Voice and fell in love with the melody and falsetto voice parts.

+Listening back to all of these songs, many of them beg you to dance around and be silly while listening.
+My favorite songs are fun, quirky, and get you up and dancing.
+As we finish up this year, I encourage you to listen to some of my favorite songs with an open mind- and maybe you’ll find your new favorite artist for 2021!

+Honorable Mention:

+1. Put Your Records On- Ritt Momney
+2. Nightcrawlers- NIKI
+3. Force of Nature- Bea Miller
+4. Love Somebody Else- Lovelytheband
+5. Lost in Japan- Shawn Mendez